ImageMagick/Usage-Markdown/filter/index.md

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 > Before IM v6.3.6-3 the [Filter Blur](../filter/#filter_blur) setting was called "`-support`", which was very misleading in exactly what it did.
-> This option has been depreciated and is no longer available.*
+> This option has been deprecated and is no longer available.*

 The better method of fixing bluring effects cause by resize is to re-filter the image using a sharpening operator.
 See [Sharpen Resized Images](../resize/#resize_unsharp) above for more details.